EU Recovery and Resilience Facility (RRF)

 How much funding can Sweden receive?

 According to the agreement reached between Sweden and the other Member States, EUR 312.5 billion (in 2018 prices) will be distributed between the Member States during the period 2021–2023.
+In addition, loans of up to EUR 360 billion (in 2018 prices) can be provided from the facility.
 Due to inflation, the actual amount paid out will be slightly higher.
 The grant for 2023 will be determined on the basis of an allocation key that takes into account the impact of the crisis on the economic development of the Member States.
 The final amount for 2023 will therefore be set in June 2022.
 The maximum grant amount for Sweden from the RRF is preliminarily estimated to amount to between SEK 30 billion and SEK 40 billion in fixed prices.
 Sweden does not intend to apply for any loans from the RRF, but only the grant part.

 Which measures will be included in the Swedish plan?